Frequently Asked Questions - NOT-OD-23-032

 COVID-19 related events are generally not considered a qualifying critical life event for NHLBI supplements.
-Primary caregiving for an immediate family member with prolonged recovery from COVID-19 may qualify as a critical life event.
-For all other pandemic related impacts to productivity, please see NOT-OD-20-086 (Flexibilities Available to Applicants and Recipients of Federal Financial Assistance Affected by COVID-19).
+However, primary caregiving for an immediate family member with prolonged recovery from COVID-19 may qualify as a critical life event.
+For all other pandemic related impacts to productivity, view NOT-OD-20-086 (Flexibilities Available to Applicants and Recipients of Federal Financial Assistance Affected by COVID-19).

 14. What are the eligible NIH Research Project Grant mechanisms?

-PD/PIs of the following activity codes are eligible for the program: DP1, DP2, DP5, R01, R00, R15, R16, R21, R34, R35, RF1, R37 and U01 and who have a qualifying critical life event.
-PD/PIs with more than one independent research project grant award are ineligible for this supplement.
+PDs/PIs of the following activity codes are eligible for supplemental funds if they have a qualifying critical life event: DP1, DP2, R01, R00, R15, R21, R34, R35, R37, and U01.
+PDs/PIs with more than one independent research project grant award are ineligible for this supplement.

-NHLBI has three application due dates/year: February 1, June 1 and October 1.
+NHLBI has three application due dates a year: February 1, June 1, and October 1.

-Supplement requests must be submitted in accordance with the parent program announcement: Administrative Supplements to Existing NIH Grants and Cooperative Agreements (Parent Admin Supp Clinical Trial Optional ) PA-20-272 or its subsequent reissued equivalent.
+Follow the guidance outlined in your parent program announcement: Administrative Supplements to Existing NIH Grants and Cooperative Agreements (Parent Admin Supp Clinical Trial Optional) PA-20-272 or its subsequent reissued equivalent.

 The following items are to be included in the PHS 398 Research Plan Form:

 - Progress to date.
-The original specific aims of the research project and a brief progress report including the roles of personnel working on the project.
+The original specific aims of the research project and progress to date on the parent award.
+As applicable, include the roles of personnel working on the project.

-- Budget justification.
-A description of how the supplement funds will be used to offset the impact to the research program as a result of the critical life event.
+- Justification of Budget.
+Describe how the supplement funds will be used to offset the impact to the research program as a result of the critical life event.

 - Available other support.
-A description of any additional funds available to ensure sustained research and the availability of carryover funds from previous years and any local assistance, including matching funds or specified 'in kind' support.
+Describe any additional funds available to ensure sustained research and the availability of carryover funds from previous years and any local assistance, including matching funds or specified 'in kind' support.